 Offering a cannabis banking program could be interpreted to mean that the financial institution supports cannabis legalization, which concerns some bankers.
 While plenty of people still regard recreational pot use as unhealthy, immoral or both — and it’s not difficult to find evidence to support the dangers of habitual marijuana use — the reputational risk for banks and credit unions may not be as big as it has been in the past.
-91% of Americans support the legalization of marijuana in some form, according to Pew Research Center.
+The Pew Research Center says 91% of Americans support the legalization of marijuana in some form.

-And almost two-thirds (65%) of consumers support banks and credit unions offering cannabis banking services in states with legalized marijuana, says an ABA survey.
+And almost two-thirds (65%) of consumers support banks and credit unions offering cannabis banking services in states with legalized marijuana, according to an ABA survey.

-Salal Credit Union did worry how its employees and its 52,000 members would react to news that the institution was offering cannabis banking.
-The credit union even hired a public relations firm to help educate members and employees about what the cannabis banking program would look like, why the credit union was offering it, and how the program would help the community by moving cash off the street and into a regulated entity and allow employees of cannabis businesses to deposit paychecks into bank accounts rather than be paid in cash.
+Salal Credit Union did worry about how its employees and its 52,000 members would react to news that it was offering cannabis banking.
+The credit union even hired a public relations firm to help educate members and employees about what the cannabis banking program would look like, why the credit union was offering it, how the program would help the community by moving cash off the street and into a regulated entity, and how employees of cannabis businesses would be able to deposit paychecks into bank accounts rather than be paid in cash.

 When thinking about cannabis business, most people think of growers and dispensaries and other “plant touching” enterprises, but there are a slew of ancillary businesses that derive a significant portion of their revenue from cannabis.
 Think CPAs, transportation companies, commercial real estate owners, doctors who prescribe medical marijuana, landlords, security firms and utility providers that are paid in funds derived from cannabis sales.